 Magnetic Resonance Imaging (MRI) is the most advanced medical imaging tool available.
-This extraordinary diagnostic test uses a strong magnetic field and radio waves to produce detailed, high resolution images of the inside of the body without the radiation exposure of traditional x-rays
+This extraordinary diagnostic test uses a strong magnetic field and radio waves to produce detailed, high resolution images of the inside of the body.

-While it’s natural to experience some anxiety before undergoing medical testing, knowing what to expect can help.
+It’s natural to experience some anxiety before medical testing; knowing what to expect can help!

-There are no special preparations or dietary restrictions required.
+> No special preparations or dietary restrictions are required

 > A friend or family member may accompany you

 > Remaining as still as possible is very important, and may help us complete your scan more quickly

 > If your images should require injection of a contrast agent, we’ll discuss it with you first